-This indicator is comprised of three measures: the county level mean concentration of arsenic measured in private well water. the county level maximum concentration of arsenic measured in private well waterand the percent of private wells tested over the MCL.
+This indicator is comprised of two measures for each contaminant: the county level maximum concentration of each contaminant measured in private well water and the percent of tests results with levels over the MCL.
 All measures of water quality should be conducted by laboratories certified by the U.S. Environmental Protection Agency (EPA).

-What is considered to be a high measure of arsenic?
+What is considered to be a high measure?

-There is no regulatory level established for arsenic in private wells.
-A good guideline to consider, however, would be 10 µg/L, the maximum contaminant level (MCL) set by the U.S. Environmental Protection Agency (EPA).
-A test result equal to or higher than 10 µg/L in drinking water from a private well is considered to be too high, although exposure to a concentration above the MCL does not necessarily mean a person will get sick.
-Health concerns due to arsenic in drinking water are the result of exposure to levels above the MCL for many years.
+There is no regulatory level established for these contaminants in private wells.
+A good guideline to consider is the maximum contaminant level (MCL) set by the U.S. Environmental Protection Agency (EPA) for public water systems for each contaminant.
+Exposure to a concentration above the MCL does not necessarily mean a person will get sick.

-When testing did not detect any arsenic, a value of half the detection limit was used as the value of the annual measure.
-It is assumed there may be some level of arsenic in the water sample even if the amount is so low it cannot be detected by the test.
-If no detection limit was specified in the original raw data a detection limit was selected from a list of EPA approved methods and used throughout the entire data set.
+When testing did not detect any arsenic, uranium, or nitrate, a value of half the detection limit was used as the value of the annual measure.
+It is assumed there may be some level of these contaminants in the water sample even if the amount is so low it cannot be detected by the test.
+If no detection limit was specified in the original raw data, a detection limit was selected from a list of EPA-approved methods and used throughout the entire data set.